Tanmay1798/Python_Practice/README.md

 Note:
 1. The rindex() method returns an index of the last occurance only.
 2. The rindex() method performs case-sensitive search.
 It raises ValueError if a substring is not found.
 However, the rfind() method returns -1 if substring not found.

+# For Checking Starting and Ending
+# A. strip()
+The strip() method returns a copy of the string by removing both the leading and the trailing characters.
+By default, it removes leading whitespaces if no argument passed.
+Returns a string.

+Syntax: str.strip(character)

+characters: (Optional) a string to be removed from the starting and ending of a string.
+By default, it removes all leading and trailing whitespaces if no argument is specified.

+Note:
+1.You can specify one or more characters as a string to be removed from the string in any order.

+# B.